Geology: Geological development of an area

 Extension causes the rock units as a whole to become longer and thinner.
 This is primarily accomplished through normal faulting and through the ductile stretching and thinning.
 Normal faults drop rock units that are higher below those that are lower.
 This typically results in younger units ending up below older units.
 Stretching of units can result in their thinning.
 In fact, at one location within the Maria Fold and Thrust Belt, the entire sedimentary sequence of the Grand Canyon appears over a length of less than a meter.
-Rocks at the depth to be ductilely stretched are often also metamorphosed.
-These stretched rocks can also pinch into lenses, known as boudins, after the French word for "sausage" because of their visual similarity.
+Rocks at the depth to be ductilely stretched are often metamorphosed.
+These stretched rocks can pinch into lenses, known as boudins, after the French word for "sausage" because of their visual similarity.

 Where rock units slide past one another, strike-slip faults develop in shallow regions, and become shear zones at deeper depths where the rocks deform ductilely.

 The addition of new rock units, both depositionally and intrusively, often occurs during deformation.
 Faulting and other deformational processes result in the creation of topographic gradients, causing material on the rock unit that is increasing in elevation to be eroded by hillslopes and channels.
 These sediments are deposited on the rock unit that is going down.
 Continual motion along the fault maintains the topographic gradient in spite of the movement of sediment and continues to create accommodation space for the material to deposit.

-Deformational events are often also associated with volcanism and igneous activity.
+Deformational events are often associated with volcanism and igneous activity.
 Volcanic ashes and lavas accumulate on the surface, and igneous intrusions enter from below.
 Dikes, long, planar igneous intrusions, enter along cracks, and therefore often form in large numbers in areas that are being actively deformed.
 This can result in the emplacement of dike swarms, such as those that are observable across the Canadian shield, or rings of dikes around the lava tube of a volcano.